hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

    reasons behind following the Crimson King: *"You think that John Farson or I are on the wrong side.
 But what makes you believe you are on the right one?
-   The Crimson King might have gone mad and recluded in the Tower, his ways are misterious, yes.
+   The Crimson King might have gone mad and recluded in the Tower, his ways are mysterious, yes.
 But that doesn't affect my reason to be on his cause.
 The problem with this whole good & bad thing is that chaos is not evil any more then order is good.
 Balance between chaos and order is necessary.
 With no chaos nothing would ever change or be created.
 Without order nothing could